mkpatel-247/mkpatel-247/README.md

   ]

 technical_background: [
-  "Intern Software Engineer at WebCodeGenie (Focused on Angular, Node.js, and MongoDB)", "Self-Taught Developer with strong problem-solving skills", "Experience with building scalable web applications" ]
+  "Software Engineer at WebCodeGenie (Focused on Angular, Node.js, and MongoDB - MEAN)", "Intern Software Engineer at WebCodeGenie (Focused on Angular)", "Self-Taught Developer with strong problem-solving skills", "Experience with building scalable web applications" ]